Medically reviewed by Drugs.com. Last updated on Mar 31, 2022.

-A nurse or other trained health professional will give you fosaprepitant in a hospital or clinic. fosaprepitant is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you fosaprepitant in a medical facility.
+It is given through a needle placed into one of your veins.
 The medicine must be given slowly, so the needle will have to remain for 30 minutes in adults, 30 minutes in children 12 to 17 years of age, and 60 minutes in children 6 months to 12 years of age.

 Fosaprepitant is usually given on the first day of your chemotherapy along with other medicines (eg, dexamethasone, ondansetron) about 30 minutes before the start of treatment.
 Your child may receive fosaprepitant on Days 1, 2, and 3 of chemotherapy.
 Your child may also receive Emend® capsules or oral liquid instead of Emend® injection on Days 2 and 3 of chemotherapy.
 Fosaprepitant is not for long-term use, but you may need to use fosaprepitant again if you have more chemotherapy in the future.

 Precautions while using fosaprepitant

 It is very important that your doctor check your progress at regular visits to make sure fosaprepitant is working properly and to check for unwanted effects.

 You should not receive fosaprepitant if you are also using pimozide (Orap®).
-Fosaprepitant may cause serious or life-threatening problems if used together with fosaprepitant.
+Using these medicines together may cause serious unwanted effects.

-fosaprepitant may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Fosaprepitant may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Tell your doctor or nurse right away if you have itching, hives, a rash, trouble breathing, trouble swallowing, warmth or redness in your face, neck, arms, or upper chest, or any swelling of your hands, face, or mouth while you are receiving fosaprepitant.

-If you are also using a blood thinner called warfarin (Coumadin®, Jantoven®), your doctor will need to check your blood after using fosaprepitant.
+If you are also using a blood thinner called warfarin (Coumadin®, Jantoven®), your doctor will need to check your blood after receiving fosaprepitant.